May 1, 2022; revised November 26, 2022

 - However, whether one attaches to pañcakkhandha arising is influenced by one’s past experiences (a past component of pañcakkhandha) via one’s gati.

-- If you did not have the gati to become upset about the person your friend was talking about, the situation would have been different.
-You may try to calm down the friend instead of encouraging him to criticize that person.
+- The situation would have been different if you did not have the gati to become upset about the person your friend was talking about.
+You may try calming the friend down instead of encouraging him to criticize that person.

 Gati Form Over Long Times Due to One’s Cumulative Experiences